 We have an ongoing commitment to a broad range of pathways and opportunities for students that are equally valued and supported to suit the varying needs of our students.
-This was evidenced by the introduction of a link with Swinburne University for a non-ATAR entry, a program that 10 students completed.
+This was evidenced by the introduction of a link with Swinburne University for a non-ATAR entry, of which we had 5% of our Graduates apply, with 100% successful entry rate into the program.

 Our attendance again reflects the varying needs of student and families.
-In 2017 saw the retention of the attendance officer with added focus on high levels of attendance at the VCE program.
+In 2018 saw the appointment of an attendance officer, with an added focus on high levels of attendance at the VCE program.
 There continue to be developing accountability measures and high levels of support for those students who are displaying higher levels of absenteeism than the average.
-Early intervention strategies include the use of Individual Learning Plans, wellbeing counselling, mediation and family support.
-The 2017 retention rate is higher than the four-year average and both the yearly figure and the four-year average are above the state average.
+Early intervention strategies include the use of Individual Learning

+Plans, wellbeing counselling, mediation and family support.
+During 2018 we saw an improvement in our student attendance data, which saw an increase from the previous 2 years.
+The 2018 retention rate is higher than the four-year average and both the yearly figure and the four-year average are above the state average.